-1. Proposal to Amend the Clothing and Footwear Sales and Use Tax Exemption
+4. Proposal to Amend the Clothing and Footwear Sales and Use Tax Exemption

-Background: Clothing and footwear items priced under \$110 are exempt from State sales tax.
+Background: Clothing and footwear items priced under \$110 are exempt from State sales tax, effective June 1, 2004.
 Counties and cities have the option of providing the exemption from their local sales taxes.

-Proposal: The proposal changes the sales tax exemption for clothing and footwear from a year-round exemption for items priced under \$110 to four recurring week-long exemptions for clothing items priced under \$500.
-These week-long sales tax holidays for clothing would apply to each of the seven-day periods that begin on the Tuesday before Dr. Martin Luther King Jr. Day, the first Saturday in April, the second Saturday in July, and the Tuesday before Labor Day.
+Proposal: The proposal changes the sales tax exemption for clothing and footwear from a year-round exemption for items priced under \$110 to four recurring week-long exemptions for clothing and footwear items priced under \$500.
+These week-long sales tax holidays for clothing would apply to each of the seven-day periods that begin on the last Monday in January, the first Saturday in April, the second Saturday in July, and the Tuesday before Labor Day.
+Due to the June 1 effective date, there will be three week-long exemptions during SFY 2004-05.

 Discussion: This proposal effectively exempts clothing for a total of only one month out of the year, consumers will benefit by the higher threshold of \$500 compared to the prior \$110 threshold.
 Moreover, the exemption periods are timed to cover busy shopping periods including the back-to-school period just before Labor Day.
-Limiting the exemption to four seven-day periods each year will likely make it possible for those localities which were not able to afford the year-round exemption to elect the amended exemption, thus improving the competitive position of vendors throughout the State.
+Limiting the exemption to four seven-day periods each year will likely make it possible for those localities that were not able to afford the year-round exemption to elect the amended exemption, thus improving the competitive position of the vendors throughout the State.

-Estimate: The proposal would increase revenues in SFY 2003-04 by \$363 million.
+Estimate: The proposal would increase revenues in SFY2004-05 by \$400 million.